blurrycontour/zuul-gerrit/doc/source/reference/job_def.rst

    .. attr:: semaphore

+      A deprecated alias of :attr:`job.semaphores`.

+   .. attr:: semaphores

-      The name of a :ref:`semaphore` which should be acquired and released when the job begins and ends.
+      The name of a :ref:`semaphore` (or list of them) which should be acquired and released when the job begins and ends.
 If the semaphore is at maximum capacity, then Zuul will wait until it can be acquired before starting the job.
-The format is either a string or a dictionary.
-If it's a string it references a semaphore using the default value for :attr:`job.semaphore.resources-first`.
+The format is either a string, a dictionary, or a list of either of those in the case of multiple semaphores.
+If it's a string it references a semaphore using the default value for
+      :attr:`job.semaphores.resources-first`.

+      If multiple semaphores are requested, the job will not start until all have been acquired, and Zuul will wait until all are available before acquiring any.

       .. attr:: name
          :required: